medusa-project/active-medusa/README.md

 There is no guarantee, however, that the entity will actually receive this slug, and no error will be raised if it doesn't.

-For reasons related to Fedora performance, slugs are not advised.
+For the sake of Fedora performance, slugs are not advised.

 ## Updating Entities